UoA-CS-Sindhwani-CS235-S2-2023/cs235-2023-gameswebapp-assignment-ryan744_jpen687/README.md

 After you have configured pytest as the testing tool for PyCharm (File - Settings - Tools - Python Integrated Tools - Testing), you can then run tests from within PyCharm by right-clicking the tests folder and selecting "Run pytest in tests".

-Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
+Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest' to run all the tests.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.

 ## Configuration